Summary Of Changes For Real Estate Investments After Trump Tax Reform

 The Active Loss Limitation

 The 2018 tax reform prevented taxpayers from deducting the losses incurred in an active business or trade from their wage or portfolio income, which would usually be the interest and dividends.
-Investment that already existed at the time was covered by the new provision.
+The investment that already existed at the time was covered by the new provision.

 Interest carried forward